 Lower elementary classroom 4 assistant, Carmen Coleman, was raised right here in Eugene, Oregon, and has been part of the Ridgeline community since 2002.
 Always a strong children's advocate, Carmen has adopted three of her four children through the state's department of human services.
 The Ridgeline community benefitted from Carmen’s skills at supporting students with reading for years in her former position as reading intervention specialist, providing Tier III intervention and supporting our IIPM team.

-Lower elementary teacher Cheri Spies leads room 5.
-She has been teaching for three decades.
+Lower elementary teacher, Cheri Spies, leads room 5.
+Cheri was our school's first Montessori teacher when Ridgeline Montessori started in 2000.
 She has AMS Montessori certification in early childhood and lower elementary.
 She also holds a state teaching credential in elementary education with endorsements in early childhood special education and reading instruction.
-Cheri’s family includes two sons, Tony and Jameson, and her husband, Cliff.
+Cheri’s family includes two sons, Anthony and Jameson, and her husband, Cliff.
 During her free time, she enjoys traveling, gardening, reading, and dance.
-Cheri has been at Ridgeline since the school opened, in 2000.

 Lower elementary classroom 5 assistant, Azusa McMullen, hails from Japan and has lived in Eugene for 16 years with her husband and daughters (all Ridgeline alumnae).
 She has worked as an instructional assistant in Cheri’s class since 2005.
 She likes to share origami, cooking, and crafts with the class, and she teaches a bit of Japanese.
 When she’s not at school, Azusa enjoys bhangra dancing and bicycling.